 7. Identify potential barriers and enablers

 Different hurdles or roadblocks can arise throughout your change process.
-Knowing what to expect can help you anticipate those issues so you can create a plan.
+Knowing what to expect can help you anticipate those issues and create a plan.

 Barriers and enablers will look different across organizations, but common factors that can make or break change success are: